Open-EO/openeo-udf/README.rst

 Docker image
 ------------

-The openeo-udf repository contains the build instruction of an openeo-udf docker image:
+The openeo-udf repository contains a Dockerfile to build an openeo-udf docker image:

 1. Clone the git repository into a specific directory and create the virtual python3 environment: